DMPRO-Gruppe-B/Effect-Box-Docs/README.md

 The button group to the left is for navigation, and the buttons to the right increment and decrement the selected setting value.
 When a setting value is changed the MCU sends a corresponding SPI command to the FPGA and the display is updated.

+## Audio connection
+The Effect Box is a mono balanced input, stereo unbalanced output device, although the outputs are currently mirrored and not true stereo.
+However, this allows you to connect the output directly to a typical 3.5 mm unbalanced stereo input on a computer sound card or active speaker.
+When outputting to a balanced mono input (typically a 6.35 mm jack or XLR), a split cable should be used to separate one channel (if not, the balanced input will treat the identical channels as a differential pair).

+The input is capable of receiving either balanced or unbalanced mono signals.
+These should be somewhere between consumer and professional line level (maximum 1 V peak or 0 dBV).
+The input impedance is around 1 MΩ, so the device is also capable of receiving instrument level signals like guitars, although this is not optimal and they will need to be turned up to the maximum possible level.

+To connect a sound source to the Effect Box, you probably need to use a 6.35 to 3.5 mm jack adapter, for example if you want to hook up a synthesizer or a line level output from a mixer or sound card (these typically have 6.35 mm jack outputs).
+You could also use a split cable to connect only one channel of a phone or laptop if you want to send music through the Effect Box.